GTA Training and Resources

 The formal training and development currently provided by the University to Graduate Teaching Assistants comprises the following:

 - Introduction to University Teaching Session coordinated by the University’s Graduate and Researcher College and delivered by staff members from the Unit for the Enhancement of Learning and Teaching.
 Queries about these sessions can be directed to the Graduate and Researcher College on email@example.com

 - Associate Fellowship Scheme (AFS) which is coordinated by the Unit for the Enhancement of Learning and Teaching.
 Full information about the AFS including how to apply can be found online here: kent.ac.uk/teaching/qualifications/pgche/ .
 GTAs should ensure that they apply for a place on the AFS as soon as possible following their registration.

-- The Graduate and Researcher College offers a range of workshops focussing on approaches to teaching.
+- The Graduate and Researcher College offers workshops and online resources on teaching.
 These can be viewed and booked through the Graduate and Researcher College’s online system for its Researcher Development Programme.
 Should you wish to suggest topics for future inclusion in the programme based on your experience as a GTA, please send suggestions to the Graduate and Researcher College (firstname.lastname@example.org).

 - The GRC also subscribes to the online training series offered by UEA which includes the below teaching sessions.
 Click here to book and for more information:

 If you have any further suggestions or feedback on our current training provision, please email the Graduate and Researcher College(email@example.com).

 The formal training provided by the University may be supplemented by further training and development within your academic schools.
 Any further subject-specific training available to you should be communicated to you by your school as part of your induction.

 Please find below some useful Kent resources and some examples of on-line resources available to you when preparing to teach.

 If you use Moodle when teaching can use the above link to make sure your documents meet accessibility standards.